mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getUserByUsername**

-Routes to the user profile of the specified `username` from the Redux store
+Routes to the user profile of the specified `username` from the `Mattermost Server`.

 ```javascript
 getUserByUsername = (username: string) => {